wjakethompson/wjakethompson.com/content/blog/2017-12-11-tidyverse-twitterbot/index.markdown

 }
 ```

 We can then define the tags that we want to look up on StackOverflow.
-For now, I’ve listed all the packages that are included in the [offical list of tidyverse packages](https://www.tidyverse.org/packages/).
+For now, I’ve listed all the packages that are included in the [official list of tidyverse packages](https://www.tidyverse.org/packages/).

 ``` r
 tidyverse <- c("tidyverse", "ggplot2", "dplyr", "tidyr", "readr", "purrr",